 The safe and efficient movement of raw materials and finished goods to, from, and within Southeastern Wisconsin is essential for maintaining and growing the Region's economy.
 Freight shipments in the Region-including shipments involving ships, airplanes, and trains-rely heavily on trucks using the Region's arterial street and highway system.
-Congestion on the parts of the Region's arterial street and highway network that are intended to carry a higher percentage of truck traffic would affect the movement of freight throughout the Region, negatively impacting businesses and manufacturers in the Region.
-Alternative I would result in the least congested regional freight network, with 10.7 percent (180.7 miles) of the network operating over its design capacity (moderate, severe, or extreme congestion) for at least part of an average weekday.
-The congested regional freight network miles under Alternative I would be about 0.3 percent less than the Trend (185.7 miles) and 0.9 percent less than Alternative II (196.1 miles).
+Congestion on the parts of the Region's arterial network that are intended to carry a higher percentage of truck traffic affects the movement of freight throughout the Region, negatively impacting businesses and manufacturers in the Region.
+Alternative I would result in the least congested regional highway freight network, with 10.7 percent (180.7 miles) of the network operating over its design capacity (moderate, severe, or extreme congestion) for at least part of an average weekday.
+This compares to about 11.0 percent under the Trend (185.7 miles) and 11.6 percent under Alternative II (196.1 miles).

-PART III: FOURTH ROUND OF VISION 2050 WORKSHOPS
+3.4 FOURTH ROUND OF VISION 2050 WORKSHOPS

 A fourth round of interactive workshops, open to the general public and held throughout the Region, was conducted between November 9 and 19, 2015.
 The workshops were the fourth installment of the five rounds of public workshops held across the Region during the VISION 2050 process.
-The five rounds of workshops were used to provide information on, and obtain input into, the development of the year 2050 regional land use and transportation plan.
+The five rounds of workshops were used to provide information on, and obtain input into, the development of VISION 2050.
 Similar to the first three rounds, the Commission hosted one workshop in each county, with the Commission's eight partner community organizations holding individual workshops for their constituents between October 27 and December 3, 2015.
 A summary report of the eight partner workshops held in the fall of 2015 can be found in Appendix G-1 to this volume.
 As in the previous three rounds of workshops, the Commission staff offered to hold individual workshops by request, and held two such requested workshops in the fall of 2015.